Braves vs. Nationals Player Props Betting Odds

 Acuna Stats

-- Acuna will look for his 13th straight game with a hit in this contest.
-In his last 10 outings he is batting .349 with two doubles, a triple, four home runs, a walk and eight RBI.
+- Acuna hopes to build on a 13-game hitting streak in this matchup.
+During his last 10 outings he is batting .333 with two doubles, a triple, four home runs and eight RBI.

 Acuna Recent Games